On this page

 NAPLAN results

-If a student’s results are in the strong or exceeding category, it means they have demonstrated proficiency.
-If a student’s results show they have not achieved proficiency, they will either be in the ‘developing category’ or the ‘needs additional support’ category.
+If a student’s results are in the strong or exceeding category, it means they've demonstrated proficiency.
+If a student’s results show they haven't achieved proficiency, they'll either be in the ‘developing category’ or the ‘needs additional support’ category.

 It’s important to remember that NAPLAN results reflect a specific point in time.
-They're designed to help identify areas for students, classes and schools to focus on.
+They're designed to help identify areas for schools and teachers to focus on.
 They provide a great opportunity for parents and carers to also speak with teachers about how students can be supported to be their best.

 Tailored testing

-NAPLAN Online tests are tailored tests.
-This means students are presented with questions that are more or less difficult, based on how they are performing during the test.
+NAPLAN tests are tailored tests.
+This means students are presented with questions that are more or less difficult, based on how they're performing during the test.

-Tailored testing means students are more likely to stay engaged as they receive questions better suited to their ability.
-This allows them to show what they can do, rather than just what they can't.
+Tailored testing means students are more likely to stay engaged as they get questions better suited to their ability.

 Students at each year level start with a similar set of initial questions.
 The second set of questions may be more or less difficult, depending on the number of questions answered correctly in the initial set.
 The same approach applies to any further sets of questions.